-First established as a core genomics facility to enable research programs of the CBG’s scientific team, the Canadian Centre for DNA Barcoding (CCDB; www.ccdb.ca) is now the world’s largest analytical hub for DNA barcoding with the primary goal of delivering the most reliable and comprehensive species genetic identification service on the planet.
+First established as a core genomics facility to enable research programs of the CBG’s scientific team, the Canadian Centre for DNA Barcoding (CCDB; ccdb.ca) is now the world’s largest analytical hub for DNA barcoding with the primary goal of delivering the most reliable and comprehensive species genetic identification service on the planet.
 It achieves this goal by basing identifications upon the analysis of sequence diversity in short genome regions, termed DNA barcodes.
-Empowered by $7M in sequencing and liquid handling instrumentation and 20 staff, the CCDB leads the world in both the development of new molecular protocols and in the generation of DNA barcode records.
+Empowered by more than $7M in sequencing and liquid handling instrumentation and 20 staff, the CCDB leads the world in both the development of new molecular protocols and in the generation of DNA barcode records.

 To keep up with the current and projected research needs of the CBG and its partners, the CCDB is continuously expanding its repertoire of molecular tools for biodiversity genomics.
 Work of the R&D unit is focused on DNA preservation methods to facilitate long-term protection of genomic resources for future research projects and recovery of genomic information from specimens with degraded DNA.
 As well, by employing high-throughput DNA sequencing, the CCDB is assembling DNA barcode libraries from century old museum specimens and is carrying out large-scale DNA-based biodiversity surveys.